 This course is an introduction to modern asset pricing theories and applications.
 It examines asset pricing theories from the perspectives of stochastic dynamic macroeconomic models and recent developments in the theory of finance.
 Topics to be covered include the pricing of stocks, bonds, options, portfolio theory, the term structure of interest rates, real investments and heterogeneous agent models.
 The empirical aspects of asset pricing theories will be examined using modern financial econometric techniques such as the generalized method of moments (GMM).
-Prerequisite: EF9902 and EF9922, or Departmental permission.
+Prerequisite: Successful completion of PhD Comprehensive Exam.
 1 Credit